benbalter/benbalter.github.com/_posts/posts/2012-12-16-deprecate-management.md

 ---
 title: Deprecate Management
-description: "There are many aspects to 'making things' that open source just does better, and does so without traditional management structure."
+excerpt: "There are many aspects to 'making things' that open source just does better, and does so without traditional management structure."
 author: Benjamin J. Balter
 layout: post
 comments: true